microsoft/FluidFramework/api-report/container-runtime.api.md

 import { IContainerRuntimeEvents } from '@fluidframework/container-runtime-definitions';
 import { ICriticalContainerError } from '@fluidframework/container-definitions';
 import { IDataStore } from '@fluidframework/runtime-definitions';
-import { IdCreationRange } from '@fluidframework/runtime-definitions';
-import { IdCreationRangeWithStashedState } from '@fluidframework/runtime-definitions';
 import { IDeltaManager } from '@fluidframework/container-definitions';
 import { IDisposable } from '@fluidframework/core-interfaces';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
-import { IEnvelope } from '@fluidframework/runtime-definitions';
 import { IEvent } from '@fluidframework/core-interfaces';
 import { IEventProvider } from '@fluidframework/core-interfaces';
 import { IFluidDataStoreContextDetached } from '@fluidframework/runtime-definitions';